manojkumar211/Capstone-Classification/README.md

 - Discrete count variabkes are: ['Pregnancies','Glucose','BloodPressure','SkinThickness','Insulin','Age']

 ```
-## Some terminolagy for the Arrhythmia.
+## Some terminolagy for the Diabetes.
 ```
 - Pregnancies: How many times the person has had a pregnancies.
 In this dataset, might we have male and female.